danPoku/synthetic_data_gen/README.md

 # Synthetic Data Toolkit for Epidemiology Analytics

-A modular, configurable toolkit for generating realistic synthetic epidemiological time-series data.
-Originally demonstrated for respiratory diseases in Accra (2015–2024), this framework can be extended to any disease/location.
+A flexible and customizable toolkit designed for producing realistic synthetic epidemiological time-series data.
+Initially showcased for respiratory illnesses in Accra from 2015 to 2024, this framework is adaptable for any disease or location.

 ---